 If you already have your Cisco CCNA certification, the above should have made a lot of sense to you.
 Also congratulations on your CCNA!
 You should have a very good grasp on the different features of the various Cisco routers and Cisco switches.
 Now you will just need to know what Cisco routers and Cisco switches you need to purchase to build your Cisco CCNP lab.

 CCNP Lab Kit Options

-Well, we have four main Cisco CCNP labs available for you all at different price points.
+Well, we have a wide range of pre-configured CCNP Enterprise Lab Kits available, all at different price points.
+So, anyone can easily find the perfect match for their budget and goals!
 As mentioned before, the more you spend, the more bells and whistles you will be able to experience in your Cisco CCNP lab studies.
 Not only that, the more you spend, the more labs you will be able to accomplish.
-We map our lab kits to the Cisco Academy lab workbooks as who would be better to get the labs to prepare you for your exam than from than straight from Cisco?
-The Cisco Academy Lab workbooks come with full blown labs for the ROUTE(642-902), SWITCH(642-813) and TSHOOT(642-832) exam modules.
-Now you must understand that to follow their labs using the exact equipment they have, you would have to spend easily twice as much as we are charging for any of these kits.
-So from our experience we have modified the kits with some less expensive Cisco routers and Cisco switches that will cover a majority of the concepts in the labs.
-Again, the more you pay for the kit, you will be able to experience more of the concepts.
-So again, we have to look for the most bang for the buck in building these kits.
-As mentioned before, the Cisco CCNP lab is probably the most difficult to build because of all the different technologies it touches.
+We map our lab kits to the Cisco Academy lab workbooks as where would be a better resource for the topology for the labs to prepare you for your exam than from than straight from Cisco?
+The Cisco Academy Lab workbooks come with full blown labs for the ENCORE and ENARSI exam modules.
+Now you must understand that to follow their labs using the exact equipment they have, you would have to spend considerably more than what we are charging for any of these kits.
+So, from our experience we have modified the kits with some more reasonably affordable Cisco routers and Cisco switches that will cover a majority of the concepts in the labs.
+Again, the more you pay for the kit, the more concepts you will be able to experience.
+So again, we have to look for the best bang for the buck in building these kits.

 How to build your Cisco CCNA or Cisco CCIE Lab